 Similar to water expenditures, those for the sewer enterprise are also divided according to function.
 Costs specifically associated with collection (pipes and lift stations) are separated from those associated with operating the wastewater treatment plant.
-Other costs, in the administration and finance area, include personnel, vehicles, office rent, utilities, and bond debt.
+Other costs, in the administration and finance area. include personnel, vehicles, office rent, utilities, and bond debt.
 As noted earlier, debt service is a large expenditure for this enterprise and is divided from the Administration and Finance department in the chart to illustrate its proportion to overall expenditures.
-The total budgeted expenditure for the sewer enterprise in

-FY19-20 is \$610,095, a \$17,101 increase from the current fiscal year.
+Excluding, transfers, the total budgeted expenditure for the sewer enterprise in FY20-21 is \$618,884, a \$3,025 or 0.49% increase from the current fiscal year.
+The graph to the right, shows the percentage of the expenditures that each department represents within the Sewer Fund.